-Architectural Technology offers career opportunities in many related fields.
-The twoyear program is primarily designed to prepare the student professionally for employment as an architectural drafter or technician.
-The first year introduces basic skill development and knowledge of materials.
-The second year offers detailed expansion of knowledge which includes many phases of commercial design and project development.
-The curriculum is also transferable, subject to portfolio evaluation, to various schools of architecture in universities.
-See architecture instructors for current details.
+Architectural Technology offers career opportunities in many design/construction related fields.
+The two year program is primarily focused to prepare the student professionally for employment as an architectural drafter or design technician.
+Course experiences are a blend of both manual and computer aided instruction.
+The first two semesters introduce industry skills, principles, practices, procedures and knowledge of building materials as related to residential architecture.
+The third and fourth semesters offer detailed expansion of technical knowledge, which includes the design process phases, code and project development standards for commercial and industrial projects.
+Emphasis is placed on individual creativity and realistic architectural programming.
+The curriculum is also transferable, subject to portfolio evaluation to various schools of architecture in public and private universities.
+See architecture instructors for current transfer details.

 The Architectural Technology program is designed to begin each fall semester.
-Students wishing to deviate from this plan must have the consent of instructor prior to registration in the program.
+The suggested course sequences are listed below but may vary slightly with each students own educational goals, plan, and needs.
+Students wishing to deviate from this plan should consult program instructors prior to registration.